 Our second tip is about the foods you eat.
 Consider making the skin’s defenses stronger from the inside out.
 A healthy diet maintains your skin’s ability to protect itself against the aging effects of free radicals.
 Diets low in inflammation will also help you age more slowly.
 At the same time strengthening the skin’s resistance to sunburn.

 We identified these foods as excellent sources of summer skin defense.

-Strawberries are packed full of Vitamin C which keeps your skin revitalizes, vitamin C can also be found in broccoli and oranges too.
+- Strawberries are packed full of Vitamin C which keeps your skin revitalized, vitamin C can also be found in broccoli and oranges too.

-Tomatoes are excellent source for helping prevent premature fine lines and wrinkles because the contain lycopene, which can help protect the skin from sun damage.
+- Tomatoes are an excellent source for helping prevent premature fine lines and wrinkles because they contain lycopene, which can help protect the skin from sun damage.

 H20 – The Water You Drink:

 Staying hydrated is our third tip.
 Hydration is important in any weather, but it is especially important in hot and humid weather because we lose a lot of body fluid through sweat.
 Low-calorie sports drinks, coconut water, or plain old water are good options to replenish sodium and potassium.